zen4ever/route53manager/README.rst

 * Manipulate recordsets
 * Stores change log in the SQL database
 * Optional Digest Authentication
-* Import dns records from Slicehost one zone at a time
+* Import DNS records from Slicehost one zone at a time
+* Clone DNS zone with all rules, but new domain

 Route 53 Manager is meant to be running locally, on user's machine, or local network behind the firewall.
 It allows you to manage DNS zones and records